Tortellini Soup

 Instructions

 • Heat the oil in a large pot over medium heat.
-Add the onion, carrots, fennel, salt, and a few grinds of black pepper and cook, stirring, until the vegetables begin to soften, about 8 minutes.
+Add the onion, carrots, fennel, salt, and a few grinds of pepper and cook, stirring, until the vegetables begin to soften, about 8 minutes.

 • Add the balsamic vinegar, garlic, tomatoes, broth, thyme, and red pepper flakes.
 Cover and simmer for 30 minutes, or until the vegetables are tender.